 However, MiTV4 was unable to play two of the downloaded samples for lack of format support.
 I’m not sure why this error occurred — I need to speak their tech support to find out.

 Update: I shared my concerns with the Twitter team.
 Please, follow this link to see what they say.

 The Mi TV 4 has a 60Hz screen refresh rate and the panel can be viewed at an angle of 178-degrees.

 So, what do these stats mean to a buyer?

 Screen Refresh Rate (aka Frame Rate) is how many times a panel refreshes (or changes the image) per second.
-It’s a spec which enables a TV to produce better video in general, especially when you’re watching dynamic and action-oriented visuals such sports and Hollywood action movies.
+It’s a spec which enables a TV to produce better video in general, especially when you’re watching dynamic and action-oriented visuals such as sports and Hollywood action movies.